 - Try to identify the snake by taking note of its size, color patterns and the presence of a rattle

 - Look your dog over carefully for fang marks, noting that there may be more than one bite wound

-- Keep your dog as quiet as possible
+- Keep your dog as calm and quiet as possible